 It’s a shame that the box doesn’t include a seatpost mount, and that the actual battery life is also below average compared to other cycling radars.
 However, it does last longer than the claimed battery life.
 Still, you’ll need to recharge it frequently.

-It honestly surprises me that the previous radar from iGPSport, the SR30, performs so poorly compared to this one.
-However, I’m glad that they improved the algorithm, and the SR mini is now almost on par with the top radars, such as the Wahoo TRACKR Radar or Garmin Varia.
+It honestly surprises me that the previous iGPSport radar, the SR30, performs so poorly compared to this one.
+However, I’m glad that the algorithm was improved, and the SR mini is now almost on par with the top radars, such as the Wahoo TRACKR Radar or Garmin Varia.

-If you decide to buy it, please consider clicking the following link.
+If you decide to buy it, please consider clicking the link below.
 It won’t cost you anything extra, and it’s the best way to support Cyclists Hub.
 Thank you very much in advance.

 iGPSport SR mini FAQ